One-Hit Wonders You Didn't Know Passed Away

 Riperton was born in Chicago in 1947.
 Before graduating high school, she joined a band called the Gems, which signed with Chess.
 She also performed backup vocals for the Dells and Etta James.
 In the late '60s, she partnered with her husband, Richard Rudolph, a prolific composer.

 Because she had worked as a backup singer for Stevie Wonder, the legendary musician agreed to help her produce her album, "Perfect Angel," which featured the song "Lovin' You."
-Riperton's fame grew slowly, but soon she was doing appearances on "American Bandstand" and "Soul Train.2 Just as she was offered the opportunity to release another album, she was diagnosed with breast cancer.
+Riperton's fame grew slowly, but soon she was appearing on "American Bandstand" and "Soul Train."
+Just as she was offered the opportunity to release another album, she was diagnosed with breast cancer.
 She continued to perform for live audiences until her death in 1979, aged just 31.

 Stuart Adamson

-Stuart Adamson was the lead singer of the band Big Country, best known for their hit song, "In a Big Country."
+Stuart Adamson was the lead singer of the band Big Country, best known for its hit song, "In a Big Country."
 The song made it to the U.S. Billboard charts in 1983.
-According to Songfacts, Adamson said of the song, "The lyrical idea was about having hope, a sense of self in times of trouble."
+Talking to Melody Maker (via Songfacts), Adamson said of the song, "The lyrical idea was about having hope, a sense of self in times of trouble."
 Big Country was nominated for two Grammys, for Best New Artist and for Best Rock Performance by a duo or group for their song "In A Big Country."

 Pauly Fuemana